Master of Sociology

 Thesis track (research)

 Ahh the masses.
 Isn’t it interesting how sometimes people act one way in a group and differently when they’re alone?
 Would you be interested in research studying how social stratification impacts mob mentality?
 If that kind of subject matter is appealing to you, we have some faculty members you’d probably like to meet.

-Expand your skill set, experience hands-on research and explore the world of sociology at AUM.
-You can apply today and take the first step toward a fulfilling career in a rewarding industry.
-To learn more, contact the Sociology Department office, 331 Liberal Arts, by phone at 334-244-3378 or by email at firstname.lastname@example.org.
+Expand your skill set, experience hands-on research and explore the world of sociology at Auburn and AUM.
+To learn more about how to apply for the interdepartmental program, and take the first step toward a fulfilling career in a rewarding industry, contact the Sociology Department office, 331 Liberal Arts, by phone at 334-244-3378 or by email at firstname.lastname@example.org.

 Related careers/job titles: Human resource management, research analyst, urban planner, non-profit administrator, community college instructor, healthcare industry, research and policy for government agencies.